jroyal/SlackPoll/README.md

 # SlackPoll
 Add a basic polling integration to slack channels.
 It currently allows for one poll per channel at a given time.
-You can configure it with a timeout to close a poll after a certain amount of time.

 ---